cschreib/vif/README.md

 What is phy++ ?
 ===============

-phy++ is a set of library and tools built to provide user friendly data manipulation as offered in interpreted languages like IDL [1] or its open source clone GDL [2], but with the added benefit of C++, i.e. increased robustness and speed.
+phy++ is a set of library and tools built to provide user friendly data manipulation as offered in interpreted languages like [IDL] or its open source clone GDL [2], but with the added benefit of C++, i.e. increased robustness and speed.
 The library offers the following features:

  - multidimensional arrays with overloaded mathematical operators and mathematical functions, providing easy manipulation of tabulated data
  - a whole library of general purpose functions to modify and analyze these data